 You may already understand that your heating and cooling equipment needs annual HVAC (Heating, Ventilation, Air Conditioning) maintenance, but did you know that you also should have an expert perform your annual plumbing maintenance?
-Bob Brown Service Experts offers the Plumbing PLUS™ Maintenance Agreement for Phoenix homeowners to help them find issues before they result in big problems.
+Bob Brown Service Experts offers the Plumbing PLUS™ Maintenance Agreement for Tempe homeowners to help them find issues before they result in big problems.
 While you should always call for plumbing problems and arrange for your plumbing maintenance every year, here are a few ways you can get your home in great plumbing shape for spring.

 - Verify any plumbing leaks

 Look at your home’s faucets and toilets for any leaks.
 Confirm there is no water dripping out of or around the connections when you shut off your faucets.
 If there is, swapping out the fixtures or repairing the leak could help enhance the faucet’s function and may even lower your water bill.

 Once you’ve checked the faucets, scan all accessible pipes for evidence of leaks.
 You can typically access visible pipes in basements and below sinks.
 In extreme weather pipes can freeze and crack, so springtime is great to make sure the winter weather didn’t damage anything that could cause plumbing problems.